georgebsr/URL-Status-Checker/README.md

 ## Introduction

 URL Status Checker is a Python script designed to automate the task of checking the status codes of URLs listed in an Excel file.
-I wrote this script to help me automate some tasks in my job.
-It can be useful for tasks such as data analysis, quality assurance, or any scenario where validating URLs is necessary.
+I wrote this script to help me automate the task of checking which URLs still work on a very big Excel file on my job.

 ## Features